-- The District's student growth count has been beneficial the last fourteen (14) years to maintain programs and staff.
+- The District's student growth count has been beneficial the last nineteen (19) years to maintain programs and staff.
 Student count is a variable that is difficult to predict during challenging economic times.
 The District utilizes an outside firm (Stanfred & Assoc.) to analyze existing student count and project future student growth for budget purposes.
-The District received a net 187.84 new students in October, 2018 compared to the first count in October, 2017.
-The District had projected an increase of twenty-one (21) students so the increase was greater than anticipated.
-The enrollment is a result of an additional housing supply and increased prices for starter homes.
-As a note to the reader, the October 2018 student count has rekindled the District to review its "Growth and Capacity" study and act upon the student growth via additional educational space at the K-6 grades. - During 2018-19, the District received a net of \$8,078 per student in State funds in the form of a foundation allowance and local operating taxes minus the loss of approximately \$220,000 lost due to the Headlee Rollbak of the Operating Millage.
+The District received a net 80.53 new students in October, 2019 compared to the first count in October, 2018.
+The District had projected an increase of sixty-three (63) students so the increase was greater than anticipated.
+The enrollment is a result of an additional housing supply and quality educational programs.
+As a note to the reader, the continued student count has rekindled the District to review its "Growth and Capacity" study and act upon the student growth via additional educational space at the K-6 grades. - During 2019-20, the District received a net of \$8,293 per student in State funds in the form of a foundation allowance and local operating taxes.
 The deduction of \$470 per pupil in fiscal year 2009-10 remains permanently deducted from the State Aid Foundation Allowance for 2016-17; effectually "resetting" the Byron Center Public School Foundation Allowance.
-Prior to the "resetting" Byron Center Public Schools received \$7,886 per student, \$192 per student increase during the ten year period.
+Prior to the "resetting" Byron Center Public Schools received \$7,886 per student, \$407 per student increase during the eleven year period.
+However, as a result of the Covid-19 Pandemic the Foundation Allowance was once again prorated by \$175 for the 2019-20 fiscal year.
 Overall, the State Aid Foundation Allowance is not keeping pace with managed costs within the District.

 - Management has taken a proactive approach in protecting top-flight education by continuing "non-instructional" employee out-sourcing.
-The District has renewed several out-sourcing contracts and will continue to reduced its expenditure outlay for non-instructional services. - Legislative changes made to the Michigan Public Schools Employee Retirement System slightly increased the operational costs for Byron Center Public Schools fiscal year 2018-19 budget. - Since the economic downturn of 2008 Byron Center Public Schools have seen strong and sustained commercial and homeowner development.
+The District has renewed several out-sourcing contracts and will continue to reduce its expenditure outlay for non-instructional services. - Legislative changes made to the Michigan Public Schools Employee Retirement System increased the operational costs for Byron Center Public Schools fiscal year 2019-20 budget. - Since the economic downturn of 2008, Byron Center Public Schools have seen strong and sustained commercial and homeowner development.
 The July 2015 opening of the Tanger Outlet and several finished home development plats (+150 units) are prime examples of strong interest in the Byron Center area.
-Five (5) year projections of student enrollment show a consistent managed growth.
+Five (5) year projections of student enrollment show a consistent managed growth. - During the 2019-20 school year, Byron Center Public Schools had to be very reactive to the COVID-19 Pandemic and reduced as many expenditures as possible without laying off staff within this fiscal year.